Improving Teacher Morale

 The first type of issue to address in improving teacher morale is school facilities.
 This includes such things as：

 If teachers decide not to brown bag, they should be provided with adequate cafeteria facilities and preferably an air-conditioned lunchroom to themselves.
 The food should be hot, of decent quality, and occasionally vary in selection.
-Cafeteria facilities are sufficient at my school, but the food is often cold and doesn't vary from day to day.
+Cafeteria facilities are sufficient at my school, but the food is often cold and doesn't vary very often.
 No wonder many of my colleagues go off campus for lunch.

 3. Faculty Rooms